Report details Trump's all-out bid to undo election results

 Clark had positioned himself as more sympathetic to pursuing Trump’s fraud claims even though the results were certified by states and Republican election officials.
 Courts rejected dozens of legal challenges to the election and Barr, Trump’s own attorney general, had said Biden won fairly.

-But several officials in the Jan.
-3 meeting told Trump they would resign if he put Clark in charge at the Justice Department.
-According to witnesses interviewed by the Senate committee’s majority staff, White House counsel Pat Cipollone referred to a draft letter from Clark pushing Georgia officials to convene a special legislative session on the election results as a “murder-suicide pact.”
-Cipollone threatened to quit.

-Richard Donoghue, who was Rosen’s deputy at the time, replied there was “no chance” he would sign that letter or “anything remotely like that.”
-Donoghue told the committee that he told Trump that all of the assistant attorneys general, and perhaps U.S. attorneys and other senior department officials, would resign en masse if the president were to replace Rosen with Clark.
+Richard Donoghue, Rosen’s deputy at the time, told Clark there was “no chance” he would sign that letter or “anything remotely like this.”
+Donoghue told the committee that he told Trump that all the assistant attorneys general, and perhaps U.S. attorneys and other senior department officials, would resign if the president replaced Rosen with Clark.

-Georgia emerged as a particular area of focus for Trump, who sought the removal of the top prosecutor in Atlanta, BJay Pak, claiming that he was a “never Trumper,” according to the report.
+Georgia emerged as a particular area of focus for Trump, who sought the removal of the top prosecutor in Atlanta, Byung Jin (“BJay”) Pak, claiming he was a “never Trumper,” the report said.
 Pak had originally planned to stay on in the position until Inauguration Day, Jan.
 20, but resigned weeks earlier than that because of the pressure from Trump.

-Besides Clark, Trump found another ally in Rep. Scott Perry, R-Pa., who has disputed the validity of Biden’s victory in Pennsylvania and called Donoghue on Dec.
-27 to say the department wasn’t doing its job with respect to the elections.
-Perry encouraged Donoghue to call on Clark to help because he’s “the kind of guy who could really get in there and do something about this,” according to the report.
+Besides Clark, Trump found another ally in Rep. Scott Perry, R-Pa., who has disputed the validity of Biden’s victory in Pennsylvania and called Donoghue last December to say the department wasn’t doing its job with respect to the elections.
+Perry encouraged Donoghue to elicit Clark’s help because he’s “the kind of guy who could really get in there and do something about this,” the report said.

 Associated Press writers Michael Balsamo and Farnoush Amiri contributed to this report.